paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

 width: 600px
 name: Figure 5.4
 ---
-General process for miscellaneous items {term}`RELIABILITY PREDICTION`.
+General process for miscellaneous items {term}`reliability prediction <Reliability prediction>`.
 ```

-First, it is necessary, before starting anything, to collect/define all technical information about the {term}`MISCELLANEOUS ITEM` in order to select the category of {term}`MISCELLANEOUS ITEM` which will be used, if relevant, as a “standard model”:
+First, it is necessary, before starting anything, to collect/define all technical information about the {term}`miscellaneous item <Miscellaneous item>` in order to select the category of {term}`miscellaneous item <Miscellaneous item>` which will be used, if relevant, as a “standard model”:

 * Functional analysis: list of all the main functions supported by the item,
 * Technical performances: list of all the specified performances regarding the nominal mission / the reduced mission,